The simple answer is, “Heck yeah!” I remember the first time I knew for sure that our emotions from our relationships create pain in the body.

 - When it’s my husband I need to see his point of view which is always from the perspective of security and safety.
 Finance issues are the number one reason marriages don’t last.
 If you see your husband as a caveman then it’s easier to see his perspective.
 He needs to keep a roof over our families’ heads and keep everyone fed and safe.
 This can be extra hard for him if he is not the main breadwinner of the family.
 Spending what we don’t have or taking out from savings is not what cavemen like.
 Cavemen like to know that they are strong and needed.
 Belittling them destroys their soul.
 If you’re waiting for them to share their emotions you will have to wait till the next ice age.
 For me, my husband is the head (compromise is crucial) and I am the heart of our family.

 How to Heal Your Body from Past Emotional Pain

-At our holistic physical therapy practice in Ocean Springs, Mississippi, we have been helping patients relieve chronic pain caused from emotional stress and tension for over 12 years.
+At our holistic physical therapy practice in Ocean Springs, Mississippi, we have been helping patients relieve chronic pain caused by emotional stress and tension for over 12 years.
 We use a gentle and effective approach called Myofascial Release.
-Our patients come to us from Mississippi, Louisiana, Alabama and Florida.
+Our patients come to us from Mississippi, Louisiana, Alabama, and Florida.
 For more information, or to make an appointment, call us at 228-424-2940.